-Current Key Serial Number: When a PIN block is encrypted with a derived, unique key, the PIN profile variable is extended by 24 bytes.
-The CKSN is left justified within the extension and padded by four bytes of X'00'.
+Current key serial number: When a PIN block is encrypted with a derived, unique key, the PIN profile variable is extended by 24 bytes.
+The CKSN is left aligned within the extension and padded by 4bytes of X'00'.

-The CKSN is the concatenation of a terminal identifier and a sequence number which together define a unique terminal (within the set of terminals associated with a given base key) and the sequence number of the transaction originated by that terminal.
+The CKSN is the concatenation of a terminal identifier and a sequence number which, together, define a unique terminal (within the set of terminals associated with a given base key) and the sequence number of the transaction originated by that terminal.
 Each time the terminal completes a transaction, it increments the sequence number and modifies the transaction-encryption key retained within the terminal.
-The key-modification process is a one-way function so that tampering with the terminal will not reveal previously used keys.
-For details of this process, see "UKPT Calculation Methods" on page E-13.
+The key-modification process is a one-way function so that tampering with the terminal does not reveal previously used keys.
+For details of this process, see "Unique-key-per-transaction calculation methods" on page 434.

-PIN-Extraction Methods
+PIN-extraction methods

 Before a verb can process a formatted and encrypted PIN, the verb must decrypt the PIN block and extract the PIN from the PIN block.
-The PIN verbs support multiple PIN-extraction methods.
+The PIN verbs can use multiple PIN-extraction methods.
 The valid PIN-extraction method depends on the PIN-block format.

 You can specify a PIN-extraction method or use the default method for the PIN-block format.
-To specify a PIN-extraction method, you use a keyword in the rule_array parameter for the verb.
+To specify a PIN-extraction method, you use a keyword in the rule_array variable for the verb.

-Figure 8-5 on page 8-12 shows the keywords for the PIN-extraction methods that are valid for each PIN-block format.
+Table 26 shows the keywords for the PIN-extraction methods that are valid for each PIN-block format.
 When only one PIN-extraction method is valid, the keyword is the default value.
 When more than one method is valid, the first keyword is the default value.

-PIN-Block Format PIN-Extraction Method Keywords (Used in the Rule Array)

-3624 PADDIGIT, HEXDIGIT, PINLEN04 to PINLEN16, PADEXIST
+PIN-block format PIN-extraction method keywords (used in the rule array)

+3624 HEXDIGIT PADDIGIT PADEXIST PINLEN04 - PINLEN16

 ISO-0 PINBLOCK

 ISO-1 PINBLOCK

 ISO-2 PINBLOCK

-Figure 8-5.
-PIN-Extraction Method Keywords by PIN-Block Format
+Table 26.
+PIN-extraction method keywords by PIN-block format

-The PIN-extraction method keywords operate as described:
+The PIN-extraction method keywords operate in the following way:

+PINBLOCK

+Depending on the contents of the PIN block, this keyword specifies that the verb use one of the following items to identify the PIN:

+- The PIN length, if the PIN block contains a PIN-length field. - The PIN-delimiter character, if the PIN block contains a PIN-delimiter character.

+PADDIGIT

+This keyword specifies that the verb is to use the pad value in the PIN profile to identify the end of the PIN.

+HEXDIGIT

-PINBLOCK Depending on the contents of the PIN block, this keyword specifies that the verb use one of the following items to identify the PIN: The PIN length, if the PIN block contains a PIN-length field The PIN-delimiter character, if the PIN block contains a PIN-delimiter character.
-PADDIGIT This keyword specifies that the verb use the pad value in the PIN profile to identify the end of the PIN.
-HEXDIGIT This keyword specifies that the verb use the first occurrence of a digit in the range from X'A' to X'F' as the pad value to determine the PIN length.
-PINLENxx This keyword specifies that the verb use the length specified in the keyword, where xx can range from 04 to 16 digits, to identify the PIN.
-PADEXIST This keyword specifies that the verb use the character in the sixt position of the PIN block as the value of the pad value.
+This keyword specifies that the verb is to use the first occurrence of a digit in the range from X'A' to X'F' as the pad value to determine the PIN length.

-Personal Account Number (PAN)
+PINLENxx

+This keyword specifies that the verb is to use the length specified in the keyword, where xx can range from 4 - 16 digits, to identify the PIN.

+PADEXIST

+This keyword specifies that the verb is to use the character in the sixth position of the PIN block as the value of the pad value.

+Personal account number

-A personal account number (PAN) identifies an individual and relates that individual to an account at the financial institution.
-The PAN consists of the following:
+A personal account number (PAN) identifies an individual and associates that individual to an account at the financial institution.
+The PAN consists of the following data:

-- · Issuer identification number
+- Issuer identification number

 - Customer account number

-- One check digit.
+- One check digit